 Any entity with a UK payroll can apply, including businesses, charities, recruitment agencies, and public authorities.

 A worker must be furloughed for a minimum of three weeks.
-The scheme will last until the end of October, however, it may be extended beyond this date.
+The scheme will last until the end of October.

 The Government has confirmed that if your employment contracts allow employees to work for others whilst employed by your company, then they can work for another organisation whilst being furloughed.
 However, furloughed employees must not do any work for your company whilst they are furloughed – this includes associated or linked organisations.